 In 2012, Cipher's U.S. distribution partner Sun Pharmaceutical Industries, Inc. ("Sun") (previously Ranbaxy Laboratories Inc.) launched CIP-ISOTRETINOIN under the trade name Absorica.
-According to IQVIA, the U.S. isotretinoin prescription market increased by 10% from December 2017 to December 2018.

 Absorica is currently protected by five issued patents which are Orange Book listed and expire in September 2021.
 Galephar was issued a product patent (Patent Number 7,435,427) from the U.S. Patent and Trademark Office in 2008 with a second patent (Patent Number 8,367,102) issued in 2013.
 A third patent (Patent Number 8,952,064) was issued in February 2015 and the fourth and fifth patents (Patent Numbers 9,078,925 and 9,089,534, respectively) were issued in July 2015.
 The five patents are formulation-related patents describing the product ingredients.